Examples of nonpolygonal limit shapes in i.i.d. first-passage percolation and infinite coexistence in spatial growth models: Introduction

-Finally, the {\it graph of infection} $\Gamma(0)\subseteq\mathbb{E}$ is the union over $x\in\mathbb{Z}^d$ of the edges of geodesics from $0$ to $x$.
-This terminology is consistent with the Richardson model when there are unique passage times, in which case it is a tree, but note that in general the graph of infection may also contain sites which were not infected, i.e., those where a tie condition exists, and in this way we may obtain loops.
-A graph has $m$ {\it ends} if, after removing a finite set of vertices, the induced graph contains at least $m$ infinite connected components, and, if there are $m$ ends for every $m\in\mathbb{N}$, we say there are infinitely many ends.
-Letting $K(\Gamma(0))$ be the number of ends in $\Gamma(0)$, Newman \cite{Newman} has conjectured for a broad class of $\mu$ that $K(\Gamma(0))=\infty$.
-Hoffman \cite{Hoffman} showed for continuous distributions that in general $K(\Gamma(0)) \geq 4$ almost surely.
+Finally, the \textit{graph of infection} $\Gamma(0)\subseteq\mathbb{E}$ is the union over $x\in\mathbb{Z}^d$ of the edges of geodesics from $0$ to $x$.
+This terminology is consistent with the Richardson model when there are unique passage times, in which case it is a tree, but note that in general the graph of infection may also contain sites which were not infected, that is, those where a tie condition exists, and in this way we may obtain loops.
+A graph has $m$ \textit{ends} if, after removing a finite set of vertices, the induced graph contains at least $m$ infinite connected components, and, if there are $m$ ends for every $m\in\mathbb{N}$, we say there are infinitely many ends.
+Letting $K(\Gamma(0))$ be the number of ends in $\Gamma(0)$, Newman~\cite{Newman} has conjectured for a broad class of $\mu$ that $K(\Gamma(0))=\infty$.
+Hoffman~\cite{Hoffman} showed for continuous distributions that in general $K(\Gamma(0)) \geq4$ almost surely. \begin{theorem} There exist $\mu\in\mathcal{M}$ $($with atoms$)$ such that $\mathbb{P}$-a.s., $K(\Gamma(0)) = \infty$.
+For each $k$ there exist nonatomic $\mu\in\mathcal{M}$ such that $\mathbb {P}$-a.s., $K(\Gamma(0)) \geq k$. \end{theorem}